Daoranger/Club-Hub/README.md

    cd Club-Hub
    ```

+3. Launch your local MySQL server (preferred MySQL Workbench).
+Copy-paste and execute the code in clubhub_create_db.sql file (path: Club-Hub/backend/mysql/clubhub_create_db.sql) to create the database and tables on your local system.

-3. To run Club Hub on your local system, open two terminals and run the following commands:
+4. To run Club Hub on your local system, open two terminals and run the following commands:

    On the first terminal, navigate to the backend directory and run the following command: